Wild Arms: Twilight Venom: Relation to the Wild Arms game series

-Twilight Venom has various crossovers with the second installment of the Wild Arms series.
+Twilight Venom borrowed a few concepts fromWild Arms - such as the ARMs only being usable to certain individuals, and Faluna being similar to Malduke - but most crossover characters were from Wild Arms 2.
 Models of Liz and Ard are visible inside a monster museum in episode 11, "No Home, No Body."
-Judecca makes an appearance in episode 15 (a character with the likeness of Zed from the first Wild Arms also appears) and Kanon from Wild Arms 2 in episode 17.
-Irving Vold Valeria (Wild Arms 2) and the Guardian Lucied (multiple games) appear in episode 16, but unlike all other cameos, they appear in future episodes and have a connection to the storyline.
+Judecca makes an appearance in episode 15 (a character with the likeness of Zed from the first Wild Arms also appears) and Kanon in episode 17.
+Marivel is briefly mentioned in episodes 13 and 19.
+Irving Vold Valeria and the Guardian Lucied appear in episode 16, but unlike all other cameos, they become series regulars and progress the storyline.